Multimedia artwork by Belinda Subraman

 "Fishing for tarts" was Mom's view of His Eminence.

 I didn't know Farrow and spoke with him only in confessional—but I admired the language of his behavior.
-Like him I was quiet and wary, traits that caused eighth-grade classmates to vote me Most Likely to Become a Priest.
+Like him I was quiet and wary, traits causing eighth-grade classmates to vote me Most Likely to Become a Priest.

 Farrow was on the same team as our violent nuns and Fartney, but he self-ostracized, which awed me.
 He was a magnet for sinners—yet his indifference enabled their continued sinning.
 Perhaps with increasing gusto because we all knew he'd absolve and dismiss before hearing our worst.
 He was unique as hell, but Farrow's behavior said he wanted to be elsewhere (mine also, although I hadn't yet realized it).
 His ways were none of my business, and I was just a kid eyeing adult behavior, but I notice oddballs.